ghassencherni/mariadb_galera_cluster/README.md

 # ultratendency_mariadb
-Ansible Role to deploy MariaDB on Centos7, backup the database and delete backup files older than 5 days
+Ansible Role to deploy MariaDB on Centos7, backup the database and delete backup files older than 5 days You can run the playbook in the same machine where you want to install MariaDB or from another machine ( ex: Ansible Master node )

 ## Requirements

-- Ansible must be installed on the machine where you will run the script ( it can be remotely from another node of on the same host where you want to install MariaDB ) : You can use the "init.sh" script located inside this repository, it will install Ansible for you on your Centos7 machine.
+- Ansible must be installed on the machine where you will run the script : You can use the "init.sh" script located inside this repository, it will install Ansible for you on your Centos7 machine.

 ## Getting Started